I know we’ve all thought about swapping wheels between cars at some point or another. Wheels after all make or break the appearance of a car.

-If you are deciding which wheels could potentially work with your car, first check within the model line up.
-Going up a few years or back a fews years generally the bolt patterns don’t change much.
+If you are deciding which wheels could potentially work with your car, first check within the model lineup.
+Going up a few years or back a few years generally the bolt patterns don’t change much.

-Same goes across the brand, generally most cars within the same car manufacturer have similar bolt patterns and can make swapping wheels between cars easy.
+The same goes across the brand, generally, most cars within the same car manufacturer have similar bolt patterns and can make swapping wheels between cars easy.
 Where this method falls apart is across vehicle types.

 A body on frame pickup truck wheel, for example, won’t generally work with a compact car.
 Also when manufacturers drastically change a vehicle’s platform from say from FWD to RWD, or body on frame to unibody, generally bolt patterns and things change too.